 - bringing an exploration of Zora Neale Hurston’s book, Their Eyes Were Watching God, to university classes, local schools, libraries and artists through the National Endowment for the Arts “Big Read.”

 Constitution Day (September 17)

 Annual commemorations make learning the Constitution fun.
 Puzzle contests, Constitution Jeopardy, and events on hot topics often accompany the distribution of free pocket-sized Constitution booklets and a treasure-trove of library resources utilized in courses.

 ADP training resources are designed to hone the skills needed to influence civic conversation and decisions, including in higher education.
 Community Engagement works with faculty to integrate civic work into curriculum, with students to build skills like facilitating dialogue on controversial issues, and employees, for example, to prepare for political caucuses.
 Training has occurred through in-person skill-building sessions, connections to practical experiences and partner organizations, webinars, conferences and workshops, and literature from the field.

 Civic Learning and Democratic Engagement (CLDE) National Meeting

-Metropolitan State faculty, staff and students join colleagues from around the country every June to exchange best practices in civic engagement in higher education.
-Insights, tools and models from this conference have launched several innovations on campus: Schools in the Prisons project, Metro State Votes and curricular revisions such as integrating Citizen Alum into WRIT 231: Focus on Community Engagement and adapting “The 7 Revolutions” (key factors affecting the future) to Criminal Justice Studies 350: Citizenship.
+Metro State faculty, staff, and students join colleagues from around the country every June to exchange best practices in civic engagement in higher education.
+Insights, tools, and models from this conference have launched several innovations on campus: Schools in the Prisons project, Metro State Votes, and curricular revisions such as integrating Citizen Alum into WRIT 231: Focus on Community Engagement and adapting “The 7 Revolutions” (key factors affecting the future) to Criminal Justice Studies 350: Citizenship.
 CLDE is co-sponsored by ADP/AASCU, NASPA: Student Affairs Administrators in Higher Education, and The Democracy Commitment, a civic engagement association of two-year colleges.